hdeiner/angular2-tdd/README.md

 This is where the rubber hits the road.
 Writing new tests before new functionality and running those tests as part of a TDD pattern are all well and good.
-But the first time that your customer compains of a bug, and you respond with "It works on my machine", you lose.
+But the first time that your customer complains of a bug, and you respond with "It works on my machine", you lose.

 This is why automated testing is so important.